DiganmeGiovanni/PoS2/README.md

 A Point of Sales for micro & small business in latam

-There are a lot of small business that does not require and overcomplicated, ultra flexible, and redundant Point of sales.
+There are a lot of small business that does not require and overcomplicated, over engineered, ultra flexible Point of Sales.
 This kind of businesses usually are managed by non technical people.

-The purpose of this project is to bring an easy to use Point of sales to manage a small inventory, a list of providers, purchases, sales and a few reports.
-Also the application works offline and the end user should not configure anything to be able to use it.
-Simply download, double click and whala.
+The purpose of this project is to bring an easy to use Point of Sales application to manage a small inventory, a list of providers, purchases, daily sales and a few reports.
+Also the application works offline and the end user does not needs configure anything to be able to use it.
+Simply download, double click and whala.<br/>
 All through a very intuitive UI.

 ## Technology stack